History of geodesy: Prime meridian and standard of length

-In 1811 Ferdinand Rudolph Hassler was selected to direct the U.S. coast survey, and sent on a mission to France and England to procure instruments and standards of measurement.
-The unit of length to which all distances measured in the U.S. coast survey were referred is the French metre, of which Ferdinand Rudolph Hassler had brought a copy in the United States in 1805.
+In 1811 Ferdinand Rudolph Hassler was selected to direct the U.S. Survey of the Coast, and sent on a mission to France and England to procure instruments and standards of measurement.
+The unit of length to which all distances measured by the Survey of the Coast—which became the United States Coast Survey in 1836 and the United States Coast and Geodetic Survey in 1878—were referred is the French metre, a copy of which Hassler had brought to the United States in 1805.

 The Scandinavian-Russian meridian arc or Struve Geodetic Arc, named after the German astronomer Friedrich Georg Wilhelm von Struve, was a degree measurement that consisted of a nearly 3000 km long network of geodetic survey points.
-The Struve Geodetic Arc was one of the most precise and largest projects of earth measurement at that time.
+The Struve Geodetic Arc was one of the most precise and largest projects of Earth measurement at that time.
 In 1860 Friedrich Georg Wilhelm Struve published his Arc du méridien de 25° 20′ entre le Danube et la Mer Glaciale mesuré depuis 1816 jusqu’en 1855.
-The flattening of the earth was estimated at 1/294.26 and the earth's equatorial radius was estimated at 6378360.7 metres.
+The flattening of the Earth was estimated at 1/294.26 and the Earth's equatorial radius was estimated at 6378360.7 metres.

 In the early 19th century, the Paris meridian's arc was recalculated with greater precision between Shetland and the Balearic Islands by the French astronomers François Arago and Jean-Baptiste Biot.
 In 1821 they published their work as a fourth volume following the three volumes of "Bases du système métrique décimal ou mesure de l'arc méridien compris entre les parallèles de Dunkerque et Barcelone" (Basis for the decimal metric system or measurement of the meridian arc comprised between Dunkirk and Barcelona) by Delambre and Méchain.